White Cloud Farms Pottery

-The pottery and tile production was one part of the Bacher family's White Cloud Farms business corporation which also produced apples, poultry, and livestock.The pottery was an important manufacturer of decorative American art pottery and tiles, marketed nationally by influential wholesalers, in New York City by art galleries, and locally at the farm's studio.To date, two articles and a website provide most information about the Bacher family and their ceramics venture.
+The pottery and tile production was one part of the Bacher family's White Cloud Farms business which also produced apples, poultry, and livestock.
+The pottery business manufactured decorative American art pottery and tiles, marketed nationally by wholesalers in New York City, by art galleries, and locally at the farm's studio.
+Two articles and a website provide most information about the Bacher family and their ceramics venture.
 The writer of these articles, researcher and collector Stephen Visakay, was answering the 1988 challenge of pottery marks expert Lois Lehner to find information on White Cloud Farms pottery: "I would give a great deal to have the whole story.
 Information was very scarce."

 History

 Manhattan academic artist Otto Henry Bacher (1856–1909), married to former art student Mary Holland (1868–1950) of Cleveland, Ohio, moved in 1895 to Lawrence Park, an art colony in Bronxville, NY, now designated the Lawrence Park Historic District.
 They had four sons: Holland Robert (1890–1958), Otto Devereux (1892–1943), Eugene David (1893–1981) and Will Low Bacher (1898–1982).